Durga0024/SMAI_Team_12/README.md

 #### how to run the code
-* just run the jupyternotebook cells one by one and make sure the dataset should be there.
+* just run the jupyter notebook cells one by one and make sure the dataset should be there.